redwerks/material-vega/packages/material-ui/README.md

 ## API

+### `overrideColorSchemes()`

+Override [`vega.scheme`](https://vega.github.io/vega/docs/schemes/)'s built-in categorical color schemes with similar color schemes that use MUI's color palette.

+Please note that this registers the color schemes in the global vega.scheme and cannot be undone.

 ### `<MuiVega>`

 - **`variant`** (required): Material Vega has a limited set of themes targeted for specific types of visualizations.
 One of the Theme Types from `@material-vega/core` must be provided as the variant. ([See list](https://github.com/redwerks/material-vega/tree/master/packages/core#theme-type))